New Hampshire board

 Lewis M. Feldstein served for 24 years as the CEO and President of the New Hampshire Charitable Foundation, the state’s largest foundation.
 During his tenure the Foundation’s assets grew for $25 million to almost $500 million, becoming one of the largest community foundations in the nation.
 Lewis was several times selected as one of the ten most influential people in the state.

-Dr. Steven Paris has been in pediatrics since 1977 and has over 40 years of experience in medical management of multispecialty group practices with specialties in managing varying financial models of healthcare financing, implementation of electronic health records, hospital and medical group mergers and affiliations, and creating new ways for access to care for vulnerable populations.
+Dr. Steven Paris recently retired after having been in medicine for over 40 years.
+Most recently he was the Regional Medical Director for Dartmouth-Hitchcock Community Group Practices.
+He was in pediatrics from 1977-2019 and provided medical management of multi-specialty group practices with specialties in managing varying financial models of healthcare financing, implementation of electronic health records, hospital and medical group mergers and affiliations, and creating new ways for access to care for vulnerable populations.
 Dr. Paris graduated Harvard University (1970) with honors, went on to Duke University medical school (1974) where he graduated with honors, and did his pediatric training at the Children’s Hospital of Philadelphia (1977).
 He has been board certified since 1979.

 Alan.
 L. Reische chairs the Sheehan Phinney Bass + Green Corporate Law and Governance, mergers and acquisitions and business formation and succession planning practice groups.
 His legal practice is focused on transactional matters, business acquisitions and mergers, planning for next-generation internal ownership transfers and debt and equity financings from institutional and non-institutional sources.
 He has continually been recognized by his peers in Chambers USA – America’s Leading Business Lawyers as the “dean of the corporate bar,” bringing “innovative approaches to complicated corporate problems,” in Woodward/White’s Best Lawyers in America, and was named a New England Super Lawyer by Law and Politics in the area of corporate law.